F5Networks/f5-aws-cloudformation/experimental/standalone/1nic/readme.md

   - The AWS security group should include the GUI port you specify in the CFT (8443 by default) for BIG-IP access.
 It should also include any port required to access your application virtual servers.
   - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)

+## Security
+If your organization is security conscious and want to verify the authenticity of the template, you can open the CFT and ensure the following lines are present.
+See [Security Detail](#securitydetail) for the exact code in each of the following sections.
+  - In the */config/verifyHash* section: **script-signature** and then a hashed signature
+  - In the */config/installCloudLibs.sh* section **"tmsh load sys config merge file /config/verifyHash"**

 ## Supported instance types and hypervisors
   - For a list of supported AWS instance types for this solutions, see the **Amazon EC2 instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-amazon-ec2-12-1-0/1.html